This healthy chickpea brownie recipe is the fudgiest healthy brownie recipe ever!

 I love to bake with canned chickpeas because they are nutritious, tasty, easy, and fulfilling.

-Below I listed more recipes you can try using you canned chickpeas to make healthy protein snacks or desserts:
+Below I listed more recipes you can try using your canned chickpeas to make healthy protein snacks or desserts:

 Have you made these vegan, gluten-free chickpea brownies?
 Share a comment or feedback below.
 I love to hear what you think about my recipes.

-- 1/3 cup Peanut butter - or sunflower seed butter if nut-free
+- ⅓ cup Peanut Butter (Unsalted) - or sunflower seed butter if nut-free

 To decorate – optional